Nexoroshii/js-react_learn/readme.md

-stack of technologies
+1) stack of technologies:

-babel
+babel,
-Jquery
+Jquery,
-webpack
+webpack,
-gulp
+gulp;

-can use in work
+2) can use in work:
-open-server
+open-server,
-json-server
+json-server;